karasio/middlebeer/README.md

 ## Additional info

-_Website was made as a school project and probably wont be continued._
+_Website was made as a school project and probably wont be continued_